Andrea/andrea.github.io/_posts/2009-02-15-tool-set-for-net-development.markdown

 [Windsor/MicroKernel](http://castleproject.org/container/index.html)

 Windsor is an Inversion of Control container, it helps you decouple your code and by proxy, it makes your code more testable.
-IT is pretty obvious I m not gonna go into detail, however I will say I found this to be very useful
+IT is pretty obvious I'm not gonna go into detail, however I will say I found this to be very useful

 [Structure Map](http://structuremap.sourceforge.net/Default.htm)